 How much does it cost to join BRYC?

-The 2021 initiation fee is $600, payable if desired in three annual installments of $200.
+Details on membership costs are available in the membership application.
 Regular membership consists of a primary member, with or without another adult in the household, and their children under 26 years of age.
-The dues for those 36 years of age and over are $800.
-These figures are subject to upward revision in the future.
-Applicants between the ages of 18 and 25 may join the Club at dues of $300 with no initiation fee.
+Applicants between the ages of 18 and 25 may join the Club with reduced dues and no initiation fee.
 Members from 26-35 years old pay full dues but no initiation fee.

 Can I get a mooring?